Treating Seasonal Affective Disorder: Light Therapy And Other Treatments

 Medically Reviewed By: Whitney White, MS. CMHC, NCC., LPC

 Seasonal affective disorder is a condition that causes people to have symptoms of depression during the winter season.
 They have low energy, feel worthless, can't concentrate, have little pleasure, and have strong cravings for sweet and high-carbohydrate foods.
 After a winter with these symptoms, they emerge in the spring happier, but out of shape and with damaged relationships.
 However, some treatments can help with seasonal affective disorder.
 Light therapy, also called phototherapy, is one of several options.

 What Is Light Therapy?

 Light therapy is a treatment for medical and mental health conditions, including SAD.
 Light therapy boxes supply the light that people who have seasonal affective disorder need during the winter.
-The person sits in front of the light box for a specific amount of time each day to absorb the light.
+The person sits in front of the light box for a specific amount of time each day to absorb a specific amount of light.
 For SAD, light therapy can be used alone or with other treatments.

 What Is A Light Therapy Box?

 A light therapy box for SAD is a device that provides a specific wavelength of light.
 What is the right type of light?
-It's important to talk to your doctor or therapist and ask what they recommend in terms of the type of light and other factors in light therapy for SAD.
+It's important to talk to your health care provider or therapist and ask what they recommend in terms of the type of light and other factors in light therapy for SAD.